Partial Information Sharing over Social Learning Networks

-We now manage to illustrate the results seen in Theorems~\ref{the:truthpartial}--\ref{the:altsa}.
-To do so, we set up an inference problem with three hypotheses $\Theta=\{1,2,3\}$, from which $\theta=1$ is the true state of nature, i.e., $\thetatrue=1$.
+We now proceed to illustrate the results seen in Theorems~\ref{the:truthpartial}--\ref{the:altsa}.
+To do so, we set up an inference problem with ten hypotheses, i.e., $\Theta=\{1,2,\dots, 10\}$, from which $\thetatrue=1$ is the true state of nature.
 We consider a strongly-connected network of $10$ agents, whose topology can be seen in Fig.~\ref{fig:networksim}, designed so that all agents have self-loops.

 Besides, the adjacency matrix is designed to be left-stochastic using a parametrized averaging rule \cite{sayed2014adaptation}:

 where $n_\ell$ is the degree of node (agent) $\ell$, excluding node $\ell$ itself.
 Each agent is trying to determine whether some hypothesis $\thetashare\in\Theta$ corresponds to the true state of nature, by exchanging among neighbors partial information regarding the hypothesis of interest.
 In the following we consider two inference problems, one with continuous observations, the other with discrete observations.